mjwaddell1/Android/README.md

 This project was created using Android Studio 2.3.1.

-The price data feed is provided by Alpha Advantage.
-The user will need to get an API key from Alpha to use the app.
-The key is free and can be acquired here: https://www.alphavantage.co/support/#api-key
+The price data feed is provided by IEX Trading.
+The API documentation can be found here: https://iextrading.com/developer/docs/

-Alpha provides 20 years of data, but the app only stores the last 6 months to reduce memory load.
+IEX provides 5 years of chart data, but the app only stores the last 6 months to reduce memory load.

-The company name lookup uses my website to check a static stock list for a given symbol.
-I highly recommend finding another site to get this data from as I will probably change my site.

 The app targets my phone - a Samsung J7 (720p).